Generating More Pertinent Captions by Leveraging Semantics and Style on Multi-Source Datasets: Additional Qualitative Results

-\tit{Separation of content and style} In Table~\ref{tab:ablation} we investigate the role of CLIP-based keywords and content-style separation.
-We notice, in-line with previous literature, that adding keywords alone provides an improvement which is especially evident on out-of-domain captioning and with large models.
-The combination of keywords and the dataset indicator $\theta_d$ for human-collected style ($\texttt{HC}$), instead, further boosts performances on all model configurations.
-For instance, when using the Tiny configuration, it increases COCO performances from 146.4 CIDEr points to 148.7.
-The same improvement is maintained when increasing model size, \eg~the Base configuration moves from 147.8 to 149.7 CIDEr points.
-Also in this case, the improvement is more significant on nocaps, where the Base configuration is improved from 114.4 to 120.6 CIDEr points.
+\tinytit{Separation of semantics and style} In Table~\ref{tab:ablation} we investigate the role of using retrieval-based keywords and the style token.
+Specifically, we report the results for all three versions of our model using different amounts of image-caption pairs during training.
+We notice that adding keywords alone provides an improvement on both COCO and nocaps and that the benefit is especially evident on out-of-domain captioning and with large models, confirming that retrieval-based keywords help to deal with out-of-domain concepts.
+The combination of keywords and the style token $\theta$ for human-annotated style, instead, further boosts performances on all model configurations.
+For instance, when using the Tiny configuration and the entire training dataset, it increases COCO performances from 145.8 CIDEr points to 148.4.
+The same improvement is maintained when increasing model size, \eg~the Base configuration moves from 147.9 to 149.6 CIDEr points.
+Also in this case, the improvement is more significant on nocaps, where the Base configuration is improved from 114.7 to 120.5 CIDEr points, confirming that the two proposed strategies, together, help to transfer semantic concepts across descriptive styles.
+Similar improvements can also be noticed when training on a smaller dataset (\ie~on the same data of VinVL).

-We also assess the significance of the dataset indicator value.
-To this aim, we extract captions generated by our method when fed with the dataset indicator for machine-collected sources ($\texttt{MC}$), to simulate a style closer to automatically collected datasets.
-Results are reported again in Table~\ref{tab:ablation}.
-As it can be seen, altering the dataset indicator significantly reduces the quality of the generation on both COCO and nocaps, highlighting that the model has learned to mimik a COCO-like description style when fed with the COCO dataset indicator.